-- The auditor shall form an opinion on whether the financial statements are prepared, in all 10. material respects, in accordance with the applicable financial reporting framework.^{9,1} - In order to form that opinion, the auditor shall conclude as to whether the auditor has obtained reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error.
-That conclusion shall take into account: - The auditor's conclusion, in accordance with SSA 330, whether sufficient appropriate audit (a) evidence has been obtained:1 - The auditor's conclusion, in accordance with SSA 450, whether uncorrected (b) misstatements are material, individually or in aggregate: 12 and - (c) The evaluations required by paragraphs 12-15. - 12.
+- 10. The auditor shall form an opinion on whether the financial statements are prepared, in all material respects, in accordance with the applicable financial reporting framework.^{9,10} - 11.
+In order to form that opinion, the auditor shall conclude as to whether the auditor has obtained reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error.
+That conclusion shall take into account: - (a) The auditor's conclusion, in accordance with SSA 330, whether sufficient appropriate audit evidence has been obtained;11 - (b) The auditor's conclusion, in accordance with SSA 450, whether uncorrected misstatements are material, individually or in aggregate; 12 and - (c) The evaluations required by paragraphs 12-15. - 12.
 The auditor shall evaluate whether the financial statements are prepared, in all material respects, in accordance with the requirements of the applicable financial reporting framework.
 This evaluation shall include consideration of the qualitative aspects of the entity's accounting practices, including indicators of possible bias in management's judgements.
 (Ref: Para.
-A1-A3) - In particular, the auditor shall evaluate whether, in view of the requirements of the applicable financial reporting framework: - (a) The financial statements appropriately disclose the significant accounting policies selected and applied.
+A1-A3) - 13.
+In particular, the auditor shall evaluate whether, in view of the requirements of the applicable financial reporting framework: - (a) The financial statements appropriately disclose the significant accounting policies selected and applied.
 In making this evaluation, the auditor shall consider the relevance of the accounting policies to the entity, and whether they have been presented in an understandable manner; (Ref: Para.
-A4) - The accounting policies selected and applied are consistent with the applicable financial (b) reporting framework and are appropriate: - (c) The accounting estimates made by management are reasonable; - (d) The information presented in the financial statements is relevant, reliable, comparable, and understandable.
-In making this evaluation, the auditor shall consider whether; - The information that should have been included has been included, and whether such information is appropriately classified, aggregated or disaggregated, and characterised. - The overall presentation of the financial statements has been undermined by including information that is not relevant or that obscures a proper understanding of the matters disclosed.
+A4) - (b) The accounting policies selected and applied are consistent with the applicable financial reporting framework and are appropriate; - (c) The accounting estimates made by management are reasonable; - (d) The information presented in the financial statements is relevant, reliable, comparable, and understandable.
+In making this evaluation, the auditor shall consider whether: - The information that should have been included has been included, and whether such information is appropriately classified, aggregated or disaggregated, and characterised. - The overall presentation of the financial statements has been undermined by including information that is not relevant or that obscures a proper understanding of the matters disclosed.
 (Ref: Para.
-A5)
+A5) - (e) The financial statements provide adequate disclosures to enable the intended users to understand the effect of material transactions and events on the information conveyed in the financial statements; and (Ref: Para.
+A6)